chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

   "id": "team-managers-devops",
 ```

-Additionally, we can permission actions on this policy just like any other IAM resource by assigning it one or more projects.
+Additionally, we can permission actions on this policy just like any other IAM resource by assigning it to one or more projects.
 We could use the wildcard value`"*"`
 in the projects field, which indicates that members of this policy can perform these actions within _any_ project.
 If we leave the projects array
 empty, we indicate the policy is _unassigned_.
 For example, anyone with permission to view _unassigned_ policies can view this policy.